ericserka/nextjs-trpc/README.md

 # Fullstack application using Next.js and tRPC.

+## How to initialize

+1. Have a mysql running locally.
+2. Customize the database url in `.env` file as per your credentials.
+3. Install the dependencies: `yarn`
+4. Run Prisma migrations to create the database and tables: `npx prisma migrate dev`.
+5. Start the application: `yarn dev`.
+6. Both API and client will be running on port 3000.

 ## How was it built

 1. Create an app next: `npx create-next-app@latest nextjs-trpc --ts`